Sunday, June 24, 2018

 I love how the main room forms a ramp leading down into the galleries below.
 All of the walls are covered with art so you can make your way down while viewing some of the museum's collection on the way.

-The last time I was there I enjoyed a series of paintings by Jim Waid, an American artist.
-He is described as creating paintings that appear to be abstract but, as you look at them they slowly reveal the organic nature of the painting.
-The one above reveals a scene from Monument Valley in northern Arizona.
+The last time I was there I enjoyed the painting above by Paul Brach.
+It's called "City of the Sky #5" and hidden beneath that red overtone is a scene from Monument Valley in northern Arizona.
 There is a string of wild horses passing by in the lower part of the painting.

 The painting above is by Dean Narcho, a Native American artist who studied with Jim Waid.
 That is where he became interested in abstract art.